Skip to content

 Alerting

-If Slack alerting is enabled (i.e., if the APPRISE_URLS ENV variable is set), alerts on "interesting" files (e.g., parsed credentials, Nosey Parker hits, DPAPI data discovery, etc.) will be pushed to the configuered Slack webhook/channel with Nemesis as the bot user.
+If Slack alerting is enabled (i.e., if the APPRISE_URLS ENV variable is set), alerts on "interesting" files (e.g., parsed credentials, Nosey Parker hits, DPAPI data discovery, etc.) will be pushed to the configured Slack webhook/channel with Nemesis as the bot user.
 These messages will contain the alert name, alert category, any additional details, a sanitized file path and a link to the file details and finding details in the dashboard:

 Nemesis Slack Alerting